arcestia/domain-randomizer/README.md

 ## Prerequisites

-- Node.js (v18 or higher)
+- PHP 8.1 or higher
-- MariaDB (v10.5 or higher)
+- MariaDB 10.5 or higher
-- npm or yarn
+- Composer

 ## Installation